eliahangphan/Interactive-Environmental-Art/README.md

 # "Melt"

-"Melt" is a simple interactive environmental artwork made using beginner-level Python turtle, tkinter, and object-oriented programming.
+"Melt" is a simple interactive environmental data visualization artwork made using beginner-level Python turtle, tkinter, and object-oriented programming.

 This is Hang Phan's final project for Colby College's Fall 2022 CS151 (Computational Thinking: Visual Media).